Exemptions | Students at the Facuty of arts

 • Are typically external in origin and unpredictable, things which are beyond your control

-• Is something individual, i.e. something that affects you alone, and typically does not affect other students
+• Is something individual, i.e. something that affects you alone, and is not frequently occurring or common among students

-• Have in general a scope and timing that prevents you from complying with a given rule
+• Have a scope and timing that prevents you from complying with a given rule

 • Must be documented